-We have audited, in accordance with auditing standards generally accepted in the United States of America, the financial statements of Southwest Iowa Rural Electric Coop (the Cooperative), which comprise the balance sheet as of December 31, 2023, and the related statements of operations, changes in equity, and cash flows for the year then ended, and the related notes to the financial statements, and have issued our report thereon dated March 19, 2024.
+We have audited, in accordance with auditing standards generally accepted in the United States of America, the financial statements of Southwest Iowa Rural Electric Coop (the Cooperative) as of December 31, 2024, and the related statements of operations, patronage capital and other equities, and cash flows for the year then ended, and the related notes to the financial statements, and have issued our report thereon dated March 17, 2025.

-During the year ended December 31, 2023, the Cooperative received no advances from National Rural Utilities Cooperative Finance Corporation (NRUCFC) on loans controlled by NRUCFC's Loan Agreements and Mortgage.
-In connection with our audit, nothing came to our attention that caused us to believe that the Cooperative was not in compliance with the intended purpose of the loan funds as contemplated in the Loan Agreement.
-However, our audit was not directed primarily toward obtaining knowledge of noncompliance.
-Accordingly, had we performed additional procedures, other matters may have come to our attention regarding the Cooperative's noncompliance with the above-referenced agreements, insofar as they relate to accounting matters.
+During the year ended December 31, 2024, the Cooperative received no advances from National Rural Utilities Cooperative Finance Corporation (NRUCFC) on loans controlled by the NRUCFC Loan Agreements and/or Mortgage or Security Agreements (the agreement).
+In connection with our audit, nothing came to our attention that caused us to believe that the Cooperative failed to comply with the terms, covenants, provisions, or conditions on the loans controlled by the NRUCFC's agreement, insofar as they related to accounting matters However, our audit was not directed primarily toward obtaining knowledge of such noncompliance.
+Accordingly, had we performed additional procedures, other matters may have come to our attention regarding the Cooperative's noncompliance with the above-referenced terms, covenants, provision, or conditions of the agreement, insofar as they relate to accounting matters.

-This report is intended for the information and use of the board of directors, management, and the NRUCFC and is not intended to be and should not be used for any other purpose.
+This report is intended solely for the information and use of the board of directors and management of the Cooperative and the NRUCFC and is not intended to be, and should not be, used for anyone other than these specified parties.